-Our four smoke-free platforms are in various stages of development, production, or commercialization.
+Our four smoke-free products are in various stages of development, production, or commercialization.
 Our scientific assessment is built on a collaborative approach and expertise in many fields from chemistry, toxicology, biology, informatics, medicine, to perception and behavior.
-To date, these studies have shown that Platform 1 is likely to reduce the risk of harm for those who switch completely.
+To date, these studies have shown that the Tobacco Heating System (THS) is likely to reduce the risk of harm for those who switch completely.
 Research from both PMI and from independent scientific communities on our smoke-free products continues.

 Last year at GFN we presented the results of our cross-sectional studies in Japan that showed our heated tobacco product was gaining ground among current smokers with minimal initiation among former smokers or non-smokers.
 This year we’re taking our scientific discussion a step further by taking advantage of publicly available real-world data on COPD and heart disease after product launch in Japan.
 We have looked at the number of hospital admissions for COPD and heart disease during the 5 years after product launch, and compared them with predictions based on data collected before product launch.
 This and four other posters were presented at our scientific update event.